tilburgsciencehub/website/content/building-blocks/collect-data/workflows-for-online-data-collection/calculate-sample-size.md

 ---
-title: "Calculate Technically Feasible Sample Size "
+title: "Calculate a Technically Feasible Sample Size"
-description: "Determine the number of units that can be obtained from a website or API"
+description: "Learn how to determine the number of units that can be obtained from a website or API."
-keywords: "sample size, sample, n, data collection"
+keywords: "sample size, sample, n, data collection, compute"
 weight: 2
 date: 2020-11-11T22:02:51+05:30
 draft: false
 aliases:
+  - /calculate/sample-size
   - /collect-data/sample-size-calculation
 ---